MLB Rumors: Bryce Harper’s Deal Could Exceed $400 Million, Buster Olney Said

 — William J. Obrien (@mrwilliamobrien) February 20, 2019

-Middleton, the Phillies’ owner, said in the offseason that he was willing to spend “stupid money” on players, at a time when most Major League Baseball teams have pulled back from spending on free agency this offseason.
-Harper, while playing for the Phillies’ NL East rival the Washington Nationals, has always played very well in games played at Citizens Bank Park.
-According to a tweet by Paul Hembekides, Harper’s career slugging percentage of.564 in games played at that ballpark, the highest of any player in Citizens Bank Park history.
+Middleton, the Phillies’ owner, said in the offseason that he was willing to spend “stupid money” on players.
+This remark comes at a time when most Major League Baseball teams have pulled back from spending on free agency this offseason.
+Harper, while playing for the Phillies’ NL East rival the Washington Nationals, has always played very well in games hosted at Citizens Bank Park.
+According to a Twitter post by ESPN researcher Paul Hembekides, Harper’s career slugging percentage of.564 in games played at that ballpark is the highest of any player in Citizens Bank Park history.

-Bob Nightengale also said on Twitter Wednesday that the Chicago White Sox are “out” on Harper, while reporter Andy Martino tweeted that the San Francisco Giants are still in on the player.
+Columnist Bob Nightengale also said on Twitter on Wednesday that the Chicago White Sox are “out” on Harper, while reporter Andy Martino posted a Twitter message claiming that the San Francisco Giants are still in on the player.